 There can be no assurance that an active market for the Common Shares will be sustained.
+If an active or liquid market for the Common Shares fails to develop or be sustained, the prices at which the Common Shares trade may be adversely affected.
 Securities of mining companies have experienced substantial volatility in the past, often based on factors unrelated to the financial performance or prospects of the companies involved.
 These factors include macroeconomic developments in North America and globally, and market perceptions of the attractiveness of particular industries.
-The price of the securities of the Company is also likely to be significantly affected by short-term changes in commodity prices, other precious metal prices or other mineral prices, currency exchange fluctuation, the political environment in Fiji or Argentina, or in its financial condition or results of operations as reflected in its quarterly earnings reports.
+The price of the securities of the Company is also likely to be significantly affected by short-term changes in commodity prices, other precious metal prices or other mineral prices, prevailing interest rates and the market for similar securities, the market price of the Company's other securities, general economic conditions and the Company's financial condition, historic financial performance and future prospects, currency exchange fluctuation, the political environment in Fiji, or in its financial condition or results of operations as reflected in its quarterly earnings reports.